TPZF/ngEO-LWS/src/services/browseService/_README.md

 ## index.js

+Add browse information for each feature related to the given collection identifier

 ## browseConfiguration.json

 This file contains all browse configurations with

-- pattern : all attributes matching for a product
+- pattern: all attributes matching for a product - if product attributes match this pattern, then add browse information with this url
-- url : url of server browses
+- url: url of server browses
-- crossOrigin: set if server allows cross origin request with credentials (use-credentials) or anonymous
+- crossOrigin: set if server allows cross origin request (CORS) with credentials (set "use-credentials") or anonymous (set "anonymous")

 ~~~~json
 [